ClearAnatomics/ClearMap/ClearMap/External/elastix/src/README.md

 More information, including an extensive manual, can be found on the website: <http://elastix.isi.uu.nl/>.

 You can also subscribe to the [mailing list](https://groups.google.com/forum/#!forum/elastix-imageregistration) for questions.
 Information on contributing to `elastix` can be found [here](CONTRIBUTING.md).

+# ClearMap

+This is a extension of elastix for use with ClearMap, allowing to transform coordaintes in binary files.